 Thanks to its clean design and powerful internals, the Google Pixelbook remains one of the best Chromebooks on the market today, and a capable Windows or Mac replacement.
-It’s been more than two years since the Pixelbook went on sale, however, leaving us hoping for its successor to soon be announced.
+It’s been more than two years since the Pixelbook went on sale, however, and we recently saw the announcement and release of the Pixelbook Go instead.

 Release date and price